NGB Train at Home Programmes

 No access to your gym or training grounds?

-National Governing Bodies of Sport (NGB's) and their athletes have been busy creating resources to help you stay active and stay healthy from home.
-The page will be regularly updated with new advice, ideas and support.
+Over the past months, National Governing Bodies of Sport (NGB's) and their athletes have been busy creating resources to help you stay active and stay healthy from home.
+Below is a small selection of resources and links but make sure to follow the NGBs directly on social media or visit their websites to discover useful advice, ideas and support.

 Sport Ireland Social Media

-Every day Sport Ireland social media will be updated with information and advice on how to stay active and healthy during Covid-19.
+Sport Ireland social media is regularly updated with information and advice on how to stay active and healthy during Covid-19.
 There will be links to high quality content and work from National Governing Bodies of Sport and Local Sports Partnerships as well as news and information on all things sport.

 Age & Opportunity - Movement Minutes for Older People

-Age & Opportunity have created a series of live 15 minute seated physical activity session for older adults.
+Age & Opportunity continue to host their series of live 15 minute seated physical activity sessions for older adults.
 The sessions are live on Age & Opportunity Facebook page on Mondays, Wednesday and Fridays.
-The videos are also available on their website
+The videos are also available on their website to watch back in your own time.

-Athletics Ireland encourage you to use this time to work on your mobility and have created a downloadable guide which will focus on
+Athletics Ireland encourage you to use this time to work on your mobility and have created a downloadable guide which focuses on

 Download the Athletics Ireland Mobility Guide here